-Additional grades may appear on a student's academic record as defined below.
+Additional grades that may appear on a student's academic record are defined below.

 AU-Audited Classes (including HN, UA, and UH).
 A grade of AU is given for an audited course if the student has met the obligations of the audit agreement.
-It is possible to audit any class except private music lessons and independent study courses provided (1) there is room in the class, (2) the student has an appropriate background, and (3) permission from the instructor is obtained.
+It is possible to audit any class except private music lessons and independent study courses provided (1) there is room in the class, (2) the student has an appropriate background, and (3) the instructor gives permission to attend.
 The term audit refers to registration for attendance only.
 All auditors, including honors auditors (HN), are expected to attend all class appointments as agreed upon when the instructor granted auditing privileges.

 Auditors must attend at least 80% of the class periods.
-Those who fail to do so are assigned a notation of UA; honors auditors a UH.
+Those who fail to do so are given a grade of UA; honors auditors a UH.

-A student may change from "credit" to "audit" registration and vice versa for any course within the published time schedule.
-To do this the student must present the Academic Records Office with a Change of Registration form with the appropriate signatures including that of the instructor.
+A student may change from "credit" to "audit" registration and vice versa within the published time limits.
+To make this change the student must present the Academic Records Office with a Change of Registration form with the required signatures.

 The tuition charge for an audited course is the same as a course taken for credit.
-Full-time honors students may audit one course per quarter free of charge.
+Full-time honors students may audit one course per semester free of charge.

 DG-Deferred Grade (including DN).
-A DG may be given in certain courses recognized to be of such a nature that all the requirements are not likely to be completed within one quarter.
+A DG may be given in certain courses recognized to be of such a nature that all the requirements are not likely to be completed within one semester.
 It may be given for tours, field/clinical experiences, internships, project and independent study courses, courses requiring research, and courses where mastery-level learning is required.
+The

-The Academic Records Office records a DG only for courses previously recommended by a department and approved by the dean of the relevant school and/or graduate program committee.
+Academic Records Office records a DG only for courses previously recommended by a department and approved by the dean of the appropriate school and/or graduate program committee.

 An instructor may designate a time limit for a given course or for a specific situation for the DG to be changed to a letter grade.
-An instructor may change the DG to a DN-Deferred and not completable, signifying that the course has not been completed and no longer can be completed because time has run out.
+An instructor may change the DG to a DN-Deferred and Not completable, meaning that the course has not been completed and no longer can be completed because time has run out.